Author Salman Rushdie attacked at western New York event and a suspect is in custody, police say - KTVZ

 Some Muslims found the book to be sacrilegious and it sparked public demonstrations.
 In 1989, the late Iranian leader Ayatollah Ruhollah Khomeini called Rushdie a blasphemer and said “The Satanic Verses” was an insult on Islam and the Prophet Mohammed, and issued a religious decree, or fatwa, calling for his death.

-As a result, the Mumbai-born writer spent a decade under British protection before the Iranian government announced it would no longer seek to enforce the fatwa in 1998.
+As a result, the Mumbai-born writer spent a decade under British protection.

+The bounty has never been lifted, though in 1998 the Iranian government sought to distance itself from the fatwa by pledging not to seek to carry it out.

 The-CNN-Wire